5.5 Learning at Work

 Applying Theory to the Workplace

-When the above principles and techniques of learning are applied to the workplace, we generally see one of two approaches: behavior modification or behavioral self-management.
+When the above principles and techniques of learning are applied to the workplace, we generally see one of two approaches: behaviour modification or behavioural self-management.
 Both approaches rest firmly on the principles of learning described above.
 Because both of these techniques have wide followings in corporations, we shall review them here.
-First, we look at the positive and negative sides of behavior modification.
+First, we look at the positive and negative sides of behaviour modification.

 Organizational Behaviour Management